Rachel Bloom: Career

-In April 2010, Bloom wrote and sang the song "Fuck Me, Ray Bradbury", which gained a cult following when it was released on Ray Bradbury's 90th birthday in 2010.
-The song was inspired by her favorite Ray Bradbury book, The Martian Chronicles.
-There was a photo of Bradbury posted online that purported to show him watching the video.
-She worked as an intern for head writer Seth Meyers at Saturday Night Live.
-In 2012, she unsuccessfully auditioned for the show, submitting an audition video that included a bit as Katharine Hepburn doing the voice for Bugs Bunny in Space Jam.
+Bloom recorded a video for her original song "Fuck Me, Ray Bradbury" in April 2010 and it was released in advance of the writer's 90th birthday in August that year.
+The song was inspired by Bloom's re-reading of her favorite Bradbury book, The Martian Chronicles.
+Done as a parody of teen pop but in tribute to Bradbury, the viral video on her "RachelDoesStuff" YouTube channel had more than 600,000 views in its first week of release and Bloom gained a following from it and her subsequent videos.
+The video was a finalist for the Hugo Award in 2011.
+A photo of Bradbury, posted online Aug.
+21, 2010, purported to show him watching the video.

+In college, she worked as a writer's intern at Saturday Night Live and in 2012, she unsuccessfully auditioned for the show.
+The audition video she submitted included a bit as Katharine Hepburn doing the voice for Bugs Bunny in Space Jam.

-On May 13, 2013, Bloom released her first album of musical comedy, Please Love Me, which included the viral songs "Fuck Me, Ray Bradbury" and "You Can Touch My Boobies".
-On November 19, 2013, she released her second album Suck It, Christmas, which featured a comedic look at Chanukah and included the song "Chanukah Honey".
-On December 17, 2013, Bloom was the voice of Princess Peach in the song "Luigi's Ballad" on Starbomb's self-titled debut album.
-Bloom co-wrote "Super Friend" performed by Melissa Benoist and Grant Gustin, featured on the musical crossover episode of Supergirl and The Flash titled "Duet" and the soundtrack released from the episode.
+Bloom released her first album of musical comedy, Please Love Me, on May 13, 2013.
+It featured the viral songs "Fuck Me, Ray Bradbury" and "You Can Touch My Boobies".
+Her second album, Suck It, Christmas, was a collaboration with Dan Gregor (her husband) and Jack Dolgen.
+Released on November 19, 2013, the album is a comedic look at Chanukah with songs including "Chanukah Honey".
+Bloom provided the voice of Princess Peach in the song "Luigi's Ballad" on Starbomb's self-titled debut album, released in December 2013.

-On April 25, 2016, Bloom was awarded the "Visionary Award" at the annual gala held by East West Players, the longest-running professional theatre of color in the United States.
-The award seeks to honor "individuals who have raised the visibility of the Asian Pacific American (APA) community through their craft”; her show Crazy Ex-Girlfriend was lauded for its decision to cast an Asian-American male in a trope and stereotype-subverting lead role.

-Bloom has worked as a television writer on Allen Gregory and Robot Chicken.
+Bloom also worked as a television writer on Allen Gregory and Robot Chicken.

-In April 2017, Bloom appeared on "The Sexual Spectrum" episode of Bill Nye Saves the World, performing the song "My Sex Junk" concerning the gender and sexual spectra.
-The performance and episode were controversial, garnering a mixed response with backlash from conservative groups and on social media, where Bloom was threatened.
-The episode received an Emmy nomination.

 Bloom co-starred in the film Most Likely to Murder, opposite Adam Pally and Vincent Kartheiser.
 The film was directed by Dan Gregor, Bloom's husband.
 It premiered at the SXSW Film Festival in March 2018, and was released on Digital and on Demand in May 2018.

-On October 10, 2019, she was featured in a 30-minute YouTube documentary called Laughing Matters, created by SoulPancake in collaboration with Funny or Die, wherein a variety of comedians discuss mental health.
-She also appeared in the show My Little Pony, on the episode "Sounds of Silence", playing a kirin named Autumn Blaze.